RicTu/Flickering-remover-with-duplicate-footage/README.md

 # Remove video flickering using duplicate footage
-This project introduce a efficient method to remove the video flickering
+This project introduce a efficient method to remove the video flickering.

 ## Video flickering